nci/scores/docs/contributing.md

 Please see the information provided in [SECURITY.md](SECURITY.md)

+## Creating Your Own Fork  of `scores` for the First Time

+Unless you are an advanced Git user, we would recommend you follow this process:

+1. First (i.e. **before** cloning the `scores` repository) create your own fork using the GitHub web user interface.
+2. Clone **your fork**.
+(Do not clone github.com/nci/scores).
+3. Immediately create a new local branch, with a command such as `git checkout -b branch_name`.

 ## Workflow for Submitting Pull Requests

 Prior to developing a pull request, it may be a good idea to create a [GitHub issue](https://github.com/nci/scores/issues) to capture what the pull request is trying to achieve, any pertinent details, and (if applicable) how it aligns to the roadmap.
 Otherwise, please explain this in the pull request.

 To submit a pull request, please use the following workflow:

-1. create a fork of the `scores` repository,
-2. create a feature branch on your fork,
+1. Ensure you are working on a new feature branch in **your fork** (see [the section above](#creating-your-own-fork-of-`scores`-for-the-first-time)).
-3. keep your feature branch rebased and up-to-date with the `scores` develop branch,
+2. Keep your feature branch rebased and up-to-date with the develop branch of `scores`.
-4. when ready, submit a pull request to the develop branch of `scores`.
+3. When ready, submit a pull request to the develop branch of github.com/nci/scores.

 To help disambiguate branches, some contributors like to prefix their branch names with a short numerical indentifier.
 This is up to the contributor and any approach to branch naming is welcome.